 - Lay a few sheets of aluminum foil over sofa arms and sides.
 Cats will usually avoid the area.

-- Try putting wide double-sided tape over his favorite scratching surface.
+- Try putting wide double-sided tape over their favorite scratching surface.
 Cats dislike the sticky feeling and will avoid the area.
 A commercially available product is Sticky Paws.

 - Buy a small plant mister spray bottle and fill it with water.
-When you catch your cat in the act, give him a spray with the bottle.
-Don't drench him; a quick spray will suffice.
+When you catch your cat in the act, give them a spray with the bottle.
+Don't drench them; a quick spray will suffice.

 - Consider a commercial cat deterrent.
 These products often work with a combination of an electric eye or motion sensor, and a blast of air accompanied by a loud sound.